The Pull Towards Play: Series 001

-The Pull Towards Play is a series of short features on real tennis players from around the world.
+The Pull Towards Play is a series of short portraits of real tennis players from around the world.
 Not professionals.
-People who keep showing up, week after week, for reasons that have nothing to do with rankings or results.
-Each feature begins with the same question: what is it that keeps bringing you back?
+Just people who keep showing up, for reasons that are hard to name and impossible to ignore.

 LETSKO: Korea